ESA-APEx/apex_documentation/propagation/usecases.md

 ## Want to share your algorithm with the APEx community?

-Please refer to [Use Case 4](#use-case-4-make-an-algorithm-available-in-the-apex-algorithm-services-catalogue) to learn how APEx can support you in sharing your algorithm with the community.
+Please refer to [Use Case 4](#use-case-4-make-an-algorithm-available-in-the-apex-algorithm-catalogue) to learn how APEx can support you in sharing your algorithm with the community.
 :::

 ### Outcome

-The algorithm, workflow or application is successfully transformed and is now available on a cloud platform and in the [APEx Algorithm Services Catalogue](https://algorithm-catalogue.apex.esa.int/) as an openEO UDP or OGC API Process.
+The algorithm, workflow or application is successfully transformed and is now available on a cloud platform and in the [APEx Algorithm Catalogue](https://algorithm-catalogue.apex.esa.int/) as an openEO UDP or OGC API Process.

-## Use Case 4: Make an algorithm available in the APEx Algorithm Services Catalogue
+## Use Case 4: Make an algorithm available in the APEx Algorithm Catalogue

 ### Scenario